tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 1. "Game Objects"
     - examples: treasure chest, key, and monsters
     - are object literals with 3 properties: `x`, `y`, and `element`
-    - have an x & y position (in columns), and can be added, removed, and moved on the game board
+    - have an x & y position (in columns), and can be added, removed, and moved on the game board.
-    - An array - (but not a 2D array) is used to hoold the game objects.
-This allows there to be more than one "game object" per square.
+    - An array - (but not a 2D array) is used to hold the game objects.
+This allows there to be more than one game object per square.
-1. The code for detecting which square is clicked by the mouse is implemented, but not used
+1. The code for detecting which square is clicked by the mouse is implemented, but not used.
 1. If you don't like the border between the tiles, set `cellSpacing = 0`, and in the CSS under `span.cell` set `border:none;`

 ## III.
 Possible Enhancements
-- Use ES6 classes for the GameObjects (monsters, treasures, keys).
+- Use ES6 classes for the GameObjects (monsters, treasures, keys) instead of Object literals
 - get the monsters to move, either turn-based or real-time
 - handle player:monster and player:game object collisions
 - give the player a HUD for hitpoints, items, level etc